 Sauvignon Blanc

-One shouldn’t neglect Red Cap’s Sauvignon Blanc with a number of vintages sourced from a premium vineyard in Rutherford.
+One shouldn’t overlook Red Cap’s Sauvignon Blanc; a number of vintages were sourced from a premium vineyard in Rutherford.
 These are not the green or grassy style of wines from this variety – rather they have beautiful texture, creamy with viscosity, are silky smooth but with weight and intensity of fruit.
 These bottlings can be consumed early but also have the character to be able to age for a few years after release.

 The 2020 Red Cap Vineyards Sauvignon Blanc is a blend of 84% Sauvignon Blanc and 16% Sémillon.
 This wine is medium straw in color; the bouquet is tangy, showing some mild oxidative qualities 5 years post vintage.
 These scents include honey, lemon zest, chamomile, dried thyme, a saline character, a waxy attribute, pine-resin, pineapple, dried orange peel, bruised apples and a note of walnut skin.
 Time in the bottle has certainly changed its aromatics and if we had to guess, also increased both its aromatic diversity and intensity of its terpenic scents.
 On the palate there are flavors of golden delicious apple, dried apricot, yellow nectarine, Meyer lemon, grapefruit, chamomile, hazelnut and like on the bouquet, a sense of salinity.
 The mouth feel is silky, like running one’s fingers over a thick cashmere sweater.
 This wine still has plenty of freshness and lift, especially noticeably on the tangy finish.
 From personal experience, this wine pairs very well with stir fried fresh Castroville baby-artichoke hearts sliced up with a pinch of salt, olive oil and lemon juice.
 Keep it simple.
 Keep it delicious.